Request a Free Consultation

 At the scene, law enforcement will gather information from all parties involved.
 This includes taking statements from each driver, passenger, and any available witnesses.
 They will record each party’s version of events leading up to the collision.
 The officer will also look at physical evidence, such as skid marks, the location of damage to the vehicles, their positions, and any debris.
 In addition, they will consider environmental factors like weather conditions, visibility, road conditions, and whether any traffic laws were violated.

 They may take photographs or make sketches to document the scene.
 This will help the officer reconstruct the accident and understand what may have caused the collision.
-Based on the information gathered, the police officer will compile an accident report that includes their findings and determination on fault.
+Based on the information gathered, the police officer will compile an accident report that includes their findings and determination of fault.
 Usually, the party who first started a multi-vehicle accident is found at fault, or at least holds the majority of the blame.

 Insurance Companies